SringayKeno/CreditRiskAnalysis1/README.md

 In random oversampling, instances of the minority class are randomly selected and added to the training set until the majority and minority classes are balanced.

+The <span style= "color:red">balanced accuracy score>/span> is 0.629.
+Precision score - Precision score for high risk and low risk are 0.01 and 1.00 respectively.
+Recall score - Recall score for high risk and low risk are 0.57 and 0.68 respectively.

 <img width="550" alt="1Naive Random Oversampling" src="https://user-images.githubusercontent.com/102890151/180676756-401f51d6-0292-4fc6-908f-95fa87ca84fb.png">

 ### SMOTE Oversampling